cjweeks/tensorflow-cmake/README.md

 ```

 ### Eigen: Adding as External Dependency
-Execute the `eigen.sh` script as follows: `eigen.sh generate external <tensorflow-root> [<cmake-dir>]`.
+Execute the `eigen.sh` script as follows: `./eigen.sh generate external <tensorflow-source-dir> [<cmake-dir>]`.
 The `external` command specifies that Eigen is not
 installed, but rather should be treated as an external CMake dependency.
-The `<tensorflow-root>` argument again should be the root directory of the TensorFlow repository,
+The `<tensorflow-source-dir>` argument again should be the root directory of the TensorFlow repository,
 and the optional `<cmake-dir>` argument is the location to copy the required CMake modules to (defaults to the current directory).
 Two files will be copied
 to the specified directory: `Eigen.cmake` and `Eigen_VERSION.cmake`.
 Add the following to your `CMakeLists.txt`:
 ```CMake